ompl/ompl/doc/markdown/CForest.md

 If a sampled state is repeated it will be discarded and the next iteration of the main loop will start.

 ##### Tree pruning
-Tree and stated can be pruned in two different ways: 1) prune those states of the tree that do not lead to a better solution and 2) not including in the tree those states, so they are not pruned afterwards.
-In both cases, all the modifications are again within the solve() method.
+Prunning refers to two different ways of remove states: 1) prune those states already on the tree that do not lead to a better solution and 2) reject those states before adding them to the tree.
+In both cases, all the modifications are again within the \c solve() method.
 Tree main modifications are done:

-1. Check if random samples can lead to a better solution (cost used: heuristic from start to state + heuristic from state to goal).
+1. **Early state rejection** Check if random samples can lead to a better solution (cost used: heuristic from start to state + heuristic from state to goal)
-2. Most of the states satisfy 1., but once they are wired into the tree, they cannot lead to a better solution (cost used: cost to go from start to state + heuristic from state to goal).
+2. **State rejection**Most of the states satisfy 1., but once they are wired into the tree, they cannot lead to a better solution (cost used: cost to go from start to state + heuristic from state to goal)  (early state rejection)..
-3. If a new, better solution is found, prune the states of the tree so that all those states which higher cost than the current best cost are removed.
+3. **Tree pruning** If a new, better solution is found, the pruning threshold will be decreased, therefore prune the states of the tree so that all those states which higher cost than the current best cost are removed.

 All these modifications are included in the following code example: